chainguard-dev/malcontent/README.md

 - `--stats`: display statistics for risk level and `programkind`
 - `--third-party`: include third-party rules, which may have licensing restrictions (default true)
 - `--verbose`: turn on verbose output for diagnostic/troubleshooting purposes

+## Samples

+All of the samples used by bincapz to test rules and functionality are stored in the `samples.tar.gz` archive.
+Makefile targets are provided to extract the contents of the archive as well as re-create the archive when samples are added/updated.

+The `samples.tar.gz` object is tracked via Git LFS due to its size (~110MB).

 ## FAQ